-- The nonpublic school under this program shall 8643 (2) (a) 8644 report to the \ \ \ State Department of Education the number of 8645 students with dyslexia who are enrolled in nonpublic schools on 8646 the Mississippi Dyslexia Therapy Scholarships as of September 30 8647 of each year in order to determine funding for the subsequent 8648 year.
-Funds may not be transferred from any funding provided to 8649 the Mississippi School for the Deaf and the Blind for program 8650 participants who are eligible under Section 37-173-5. - (b) The \ \ \ State Department of Education will disburse payments to nonpublic schools under this program in twelve (12) substantially equal installments.
-The initial payment shall be made after department verification of admission acceptance, and subsequent payments shall be made upon verification of continued enrollment and attendance at the nonpublic school. - SECTION 116.
+- 8641 student base amount under Investing in the Needs of Students to 8642 Prioritize, Impact and Reform Education (INSPIRE). - 8643 The nonpublic school under this program shall (2) 8644 report to the State Department of Education the number of 8645 students with dyslexia who are enrolled in nonpublic schools on 8646 the Mississippi Dyslexia Therapy Scholarships as of September 30 8647 of each year in order to determine funding for the subsequent 8648 year.
+Funds may not be transferred from any funding provided to 8649 the Mississippi School for the Deaf and the Blind for program 8650 participants who are eligible under Section 37-173-5. - (b) The State Department of Education will

+8652 disburse payments to nonpublic schools under this program in

+8653 twelve (12) substantially equal installments.
+The initial payment

+8654 shall be made after department verification of admission

+8655 acceptance, and subsequent payments shall be made upon

+8656 verification of continued enrollment and attendance at the

+8657 nonpublic school. - SECTION 116.
 Section 37-175-13, Mississippi Code of 1972, is amended as follows: - 37-175-13.
-(1) The maximum scholarship granted per eligible student with speech-language impairment shall be an amount equivalent to the \ \ \ state share of per student funding under Investing in the Needs of Students to Prioritize, Impact and Reform Education (INSPIRE) in the school district in which a student resides.
+(1) The maximum scholarship granted per eligible student with speech-language impairment shall be an amount equivalent to the state share of per student funding under Investing in the Needs of Students to Prioritize, Impact and Reform Education (INSPIRE) in the school district in which a student resides.